decentration/edgeware-node/Setting-up-a-Public-Node.md

 ./setup.sh
 ```

-Then, set up the node as a system service.
-Navigate into the root directory
+Set up the node as a system service.
+To do this, navigate into the root directory
 of the `edgeware-node` repo and execute the following to create the service
 configuration file: